 Ionization detectors really only do a good job of detecting fast-burning fires, the type that happens around the kitchen stove with lots of fuel.
 They are slow to detect a slow-burning, smoldering fire – the common type of fire frequently caused in homes by cigarettes, fireplace embers and electrical wiring.
 By the time an ionization smoke detector sounds, carbon monoxide and smoke levels inside of a home will have already reached dangerous levels.
 Joseph Fleming, one of Boston’s deputy fire chiefs, estimates that since 1990 likely around 30,000 individuals in the United States have died in fires because of the sole use of ionization smoke detectors in their homes.

 To be sure your family and home are adequately equipped, photoelectric smoke detectors are by far the best choice.
 Fire safety experts recommend installing photoelectric alarms throughout your home, leaving ionization detectors only in the kitchen (if anywhere).
 Since many people have a difficult time remembering to replace batteries in alarms frequently, alarms should be hardwired, so that you do not have to rely on battery power to keep you safe.

 Home Security Systems: Install Fire Protection and Peace of Mind

-To ensure your home is equipped with the best smoke detectors, carbon monoxide detectors and alarm devices, we encourage you to schedule a residential security consultation with a home security expert at Arpel Security Systems.
+To ensure your home is equipped with the best smoke detectors, carbon monoxide detectors and alarm devices, contact Arpel Security Systems to schedule a residential security consultation with a home security expert.
 With a complete home security system installed, your home will be protected from fire, floods, dangerous gases and intruders whether you are inside or away.
 For more information, contact Arpel Security Systems today.